jina-ai/jina/docs/advanced/experimental/indexers.md

 ```

-## CRUD operations and the Executor Endpoints
+## CRUD operations and the Executor endpoints

 The Executors implemented and provided by Jina implement a CRUD interface as follows: